Firefighting equipment is intended for extinguishing fire starts

 Firefighting equipment includes:

-• Rapid fire hydrants installed in buildings
+4. rapid fire hydrants installed in buildings, and

-• Other manually operated portable products designed for the early stages of fire.
+5. other manually operated portable products designed for the early stages of fire.

 When a fire breaks out, it is important to try and put it out as quickly as possible.
 Always try first aid firefighting if at all possible.
 This will minimise any damage.
 Select suitable equipment and always keep it in a place where you can see and get hold of it easily.